abhay-rana/Day-Night-usethemehook-tailwind-variables-scrollbar-css-mutiple-fonts/README.md

-# Day and Night Mode, tailwind css, custom theme hook
+# Day and Night Mode, tailwind css variables, custom theme hook, Theme-ScrollBar

 this app will show the day and night mode according to the user(client) window preferences or the saved preferences and the scrollbar is also changing accroding to the theme